sassoftware/devsascom-rest-api-samples/DecisionManagement/viya35/treatmentDefinitions_viya35.md

 | datetime array range | string   | datetime | true     | true  | [{"from": "2018-07-13 11:11:111", "to": "2020-07-13 11:11:111"}, {"from": "2022-07-13 11:11:111", "to": "2024-07-13 11:11:111"}]|

-### <a name='UpdatingTreatmentDefinition'>Updating a Treatment Definition</a>
+### <a name='updating-treatment-definition'>Updating a Treatment Definition</a>
-Here is an example of replacing all parts of the treatment with new content.
+Here is an example of how to replace all parts of a treatment with new content.

 ```json
 {